Chamar: Movement for upward social mobility

-A section of Chamars claimed Kshatriya status as Jatavs, tracing their lineage to Krishna, and thus, associating them with the Yadavs.
+A section of Chamars claimed Kshatriya status as Jatavs, tracing their lineage to Krishna, another major deity in Hinduism, and thus, associating them with the Yadavs.
 Jatav Veer Mahasabha, an association of Jatav men founded in 1917, published multiple pamphlets making such claims in the first half of the 20th century.
 The association discriminated against lower-status Chamars, such as the "Guliyas", who did not claim Kshatriya status.

 In the first half of the early 20th century, the most influential Chamar leader was Swami Achutanand, who founded the anti-Brahmanical Adi Hindu movement, and portrayed the lower castes as the original inhabitants of India, who had been enslaved by Aryan invaders.

 Political rise

 In the 1940s, the Indian National Congress promoted the Chamar politician Jagjivan Ram to counteract the influence of B.R.
 Ambedkar; however, he remained an aberration in a party dominated by the upper castes.
 In the second half of the 20th century, the Ambedkarite Republican Party of India (RPI) in Uttar Pradesh remained dominated by Chamars/Jatavs, despite attempts by leaders such as B.P.
 Maurya to expand its base.

 After the decline of the RPI in the 1970s, the Bahujan Samaj Party (BSP) attracted Chamar voter base.
 It experienced electoral success under the leadership of the Chamar leaders Kanshi Ram and Mayawati; Mayawati who eventually became the Chief Minister of Uttar Pradesh.
 Other Dalit communities, such as Bhangis, complained of Chamar monopolisation of state benefits such as reservation.
 Several other Dalit castes, resenting the domination of Dalit politics by Chamars/Jatavs, came under the influence of the Sangh Parivar.

 Nevertheless, with the rise of BSP in Uttar Pradesh, a collective solidarity and uniform Dalit identity was framed, which led to coming together of various antagonistic Dalit communities.
 In the past, Chamar had shared bitter relationship with the Pasis, another Dalit caste.
 The root cause of this bitter relationship was their roles in feudal society.
 The Pasis worked as lathail or stick wielders for the "Upper Caste" landlords and the later had compelled them in past to beat Chamars many a times.
 Under the unification drive of BSP, these rival castes came together for the cause of unity of Dalits under same political umbrella.